 They must do general strength training since the very first day they enter your Dojo!

 Long-term periodized strength training improve the speed-strength relationship during Change-of-Direction tasks.

-But the importance of strength training doesn’t stop here… Read the articles below to better plan your Karate Kids and Youngsters strength program:
+But the importance of strength training doesn’t stop here… Read the article below to better plan your Karate Kids and Youngsters strength program:

 THE ROLE OF RAPID STRENGTH IN KATA PERFORMANCE

-Based on Newton’s second law: 𝐹 = 𝑚𝑎, the ability to accelerate (a) a mass (m), such as body mass or external object, depends on the ability of the musculature to generate force (F).
+Based on Newton’s second law – F = m*a -, the ability to Accelerate (a) a Mass (m), such as body mass or an external object, depends on the ability of the musculature to generate Force (F).

 … What you want is to produce the maximal force you can in a very, very short time!!